awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 $ cmake .
 $ make
 ```
 from the `kinesis-video-native-build` directory will build and link the SDK.
+The `./min-install-script` inside the `kinesis-video-native-build` captures these steps for installing the Kinesis Video Streams Producer SDK with the system versions for linking.

 #### Build the binaries using the dependent libraries from source